JamesCalingo/sportventures/posts/2025-08-09_brooklyn_cyclones.md

 Originally founded in 1883, the Brooklyn Base Ball Club (as they were officially known) went through a slew of (unofficial) nicknames over the course of many, many decades before one of them - "Trolley Dodgers" - stuck; this was then shortened to just "Dodgers".
 They weren't actually all that successful believe it or not (the Dodgers franchise has the most World Series losses all time), but they are known for two significant things:

-Jackie Robinson becoming the first African American to play in Major League Baseball in 1945 (even if the U.S. government thinks that it's DEI and therefore insignificant)
+1. Jackie Robinson becoming the first African American to play in Major League Baseball in 1945 (even if the U.S. government thinks that it's DEI and therefore insignificant)
-Winning the 1955 World Series after losing seven other times (and then subsequently losing the next year's WS)
+2. Winning the 1955 World Series after losing seven other times (and then subsequently losing the next year's WS)

-In the late 50s, facing an aging stadium and difficulties trying to get a new one, the Dodgers decided to move to Los Angeles, thus leaving Brooklyn without a baseball team.
+In the late 50s, facing an aging stadium and difficulties trying to get a new one*, the Dodgers decided to move to Los Angeles, thus leaving Brooklyn without a baseball team.
 At the same time, the rival New York Giants were ALSO facing an aging stadium and ended up also moving west - to San Francisco.

 In 2001, the New York Penn League started up operations in Brooklyn with a team affiliated with the National League team formed in the void left by the Dodgers and Giants: the New York Mets (there’s actually a bit more to the story than this, but again: intensely abridged).
 The Brooklyn Cyclones played in the NYPL for two decades, winning a title in 2019 before Major League Baseball consolidated the minor leagues - a move which killed the NYPL (and also meant that the Cyclones were the NYPL's final champions).
 Since 2021, they've been in the High-A South Atlantic League, which includes former NYPL rivals Hudson Valley and Aberdeen (though apparently the Mets wanted to move the Cyclones to Double-A in the realignment, but multiple parties nixed the idea).